Sunnyvale, California: Geography

-According to the United States Census Bureau, the city has a total area of 58.8 km2, of which, 56.9 km2 is land and 1.8 km2 (3.09%) is water.
+According to the United States Census Bureau, the city has an area of 58.8 km2, of which 56.9 km2 is land and 1.8 km2 (3.09%) is water.
 Its elevation is 130 feet above sea level.

 Climate

-Like most of the San Francisco Bay Area, Sunnyvale has a Mediterranean climate (Köppen Csb), with cool, moist winters and warm, very dry summers.
-Average daytime summer temperatures are in the high 70s, and during the winter, average daytime high temperatures rarely stay below 50 °F. Snowfall is rare, but on January 21, 1962, and February 5, 1976, measurable snowfall occurred in Sunnyvale and most of the San Francisco Bay Area.
-Sunnyvale was briefly hit by tornadoes in 1951 and 1998, but otherwise they are extremely rare.
+Like most of the San Francisco Bay Area, Sunnyvale has a warm-summer Mediterranean climate (Köppen Csb), with short, cool, wet winters and long, warm, very dry summers.
+Average daytime summer temperatures are in the high 70s or low 80s, and during the winter, average daytime high temperatures rarely stay below 50 °F. Snowfall is rare, but on January 21, 1962, and February 5, 1976, measurable snowfall occurred in Sunnyvale and most of the San Francisco Bay Area.
+Sunnyvale was briefly hit by tornadoes in 1951 and 1998, but they are extremely rare.